arabindo/GNUanimation/eom.md

 [Home](./)

 > This page is under development!
-I will post it by the next week(maybe!).
+I will post it soon!.
 It really depends upon the responses I get from you!

 ## Animation from numerical solution of Equation of Motion.